mikesol/wall/docs/src/predefined.md

 ### `rev`

 `def` allows for lots of goodies that people coming from the functional programming world love.
 Currying of arguments.
 Currying of signatures.
 Accessing curried arguments.
-With respect to the latter, we have the handy `rev`.
+With respect to the latter, we have `rev+` and `rev-`.

 ```
 w> < 5 4
 false
-w> rev < 5 4
+w> rev+ < 5 4
 true
 ```

-`rev` reverses future incoming keys.
-It's close cousins `rev-1`, `rev-2` and `rev-n` reverse the previous `n` keys along with future keys.
+`rev-` reverses the previous key with the incoming key of a binary function.
+Remember: we can do this because the previous key is always accessible via the `.k` operator.

 ```
 w> < 5 4
 false
-w> rev-1 (< 5) 4
-true
-w> rev-n 1 (< 5) 4
+w> rev- (< 5) 4
 true
 ```